 However, it wasn’t until recently that I began diving into it.
 I would write here and there but never found the motivation to go further with it.
 Years ago, I attempted to write the first chapter of a book.
 I failed miserably and gave up.
 That irked me because it was a dream of mine to write something worth reading.
-So I started a blog.
-(Here I am)
+So I started blogging.

 What do you hate doing?
 If you hate doing it, it’s probably not going to be your passion.
-If you hate heights, your probably not going to be a pilot.
-(But then again… you never know).
+If you hate heights, you’re probably not going to be a pilot.

 3. Remember what you loved doing as a child.

 Was it painting?
 Or skateboarding?
-Now I do realize there are phases people (￼especially young people) go through, but remember the things that stuck with you for more than a few months until the next best thing came.
+Now I do realize there are phases people go through, but remember the things that stuck with you for more than a few months until the next best thing came.
 Explore those passions again.
 But don’t just stop there…

 4. TRY NEW THINGS